How to Use Pricing Strategy to Move Slow-Moving Inventory Without Losing Money

 BOGO deals are a great way to quickly sell excess inventory and generate revenue for your business.
 They are also a great way to encourage customers to purchase more products and try new products.

-Price Reduction Over Time:
+Price Reduction Over Time

 Gradually reducing the price of slow-moving items over a set period is a pricing strategy that encourages customers to be patient and visit your store repeatedly.
 Instead of slashing prices immediately, you gradually decrease the price of slow-moving items over a week, month, or other predetermined period.
 This gives customers who are interested in the product a chance to buy it at a lower price, but it also encourages them to come back to your store regularly to see if the price has dropped even further.